-Claude Holmann passed out, traveled fifteen years into the past.
+Claude Holmann traveled 15 years into the past.
 A time when he was trying desperately not to cry in public, because nobody did.
 Showing emotion was a bit taboo in America.

-Especially for someone like Claude, who was sixteen and should have had all the world and its dreams ahead of him.
-Instead he had a blank wall and a poster that showed a happy white family with their arms around one another.
+Especially for someone like Claude, who was 16 and should’ve been dreaming about life ahead.
+Instead, he was staring at a blank wall and a poster showing a happy white family with their arms around one another.

 This was the Roswell Center for Genetic Testing.
 They offered tests so people could find out who their families were, so people could become the happy white family on the poster.
 New immigrants came.
 Cheating couples came.
 Separated siblings came.
 And the Holmanns came.

-Claude felt like a character in a horror movie.
-Not the hero, who defeats the horrible monster and lives, but the disposable side character, who is doomed to pitter fearfully down the dark hallway until the horrible monster jumps out and eats him alive.
-The audience loves things like that.
-It gives them a little rush of energy.
-I’m sure the monsters love it too.
+Claude felt like a character in a horror movie, the dispensable side character who is doomed to pitter fearfully down the dark hallway until the horrible monster jumps out and eats him alive.

 Claude’s monster was fast approaching, stepping out of a silver Mercedes that stank pretentiously of diesel fuel.
-The monster had a phone that he slid into a belt holster as he made his way to the door.
+The monster slid his phone into a belt holster as he made his way to the door.
 Claude turned his back before he got there, reached for his mother’s hand, squeezed it, let go.
 Her jaw was set firmly.
-Her eyes were on the ground.
-Her hands were so cold.
-Claude wished he could speak without speaking to her, like a telepath, give her a hug and hold on until the monster simply vanished.
-The monster was hers too, after all, just as much.
+The monster was hers too, after all.

-The monster’s presence jostled the little waiting room for space, made it seem too small.
 Claude and Sarah refused to look at him.
-He crossed his arms and looked at the posters, sheeny eyes poisoning everything they touched.
-He winked at the receptionist and oozed into a waiting room chair.
 The sound of his breathing infuriated Claude.
 Smoke and lilies dripped from his eyes, stung.

-The lady doctor that called them in expected little.
-Most patients greeted her with a smile and gave a little “how are you?” and she would smile back and say “right this way” and everyone was in a somewhat good mood.
+The doctor that called them in expected little.
+Most patients greeted her with a smile and gave a little “How are you?” and she would smile back and say “Right this way” and everyone was in a somewhat good mood.
 The funeral procession of three that followed her did none of this.
 Sarah put a hand on Claude’s shoulder.
 The monster swaggered behind them, a smarmy grin plastered on his face.

 “I understand you’re here for a paternity test.
-Claude, honey, why don’t you sit down first?”
+Claude, honey, why don’t you sit down?”

-Claude did not listen as she explained what was going on, what would go on.
 She had him press his thumbs into an ink pad and then press them on paper.
 She had him sign his name on the paper too.
-And finally she pulled out a Polaroid camera and took a picture of Claude Holmann, right there, with the tears making red trails on his face and his lips pressed tight in desperation.
-The camera spat out the photo.
-The doctor glued it on the paper.
-Then she swabbed the insides of his cheeks with Q-tips.
+And finally she pulled out a Polaroid camera and took a picture of Claude Holmann, right there, with the tears making trails on his face and his lips pressed tight in desperation.
+Then, the doctor swabbed the insides of his cheeks with Q-tips.
 She put those in a plastic container.
 And that was all.
 That was Claude.